Different Perspectives on FLP Impossibility: Conclusion

 \section{Conclusion}

-We presented three novel perspectives on the FLP impossibility result: a new paradigm for consensus termination, a proof that if consensus about the initial input data terminates in asynchrony then binary consensus is possible, and a consensus algorithm with agreement about the initial input data with proven termination in asynchrony.
+We presented three novel perspectives on the FLP impossibility result: i) a new paradigm for consensus termination; ii) a consensus algorithm with proven termination, in complete asynchrony and tolerance to one process crash, with agreement about the initial input data; and iii) a proof that consensus with binary agreement is possible even with a tolerance to a process crash.

 First, we claimed that the impossibility to produce agreement value does not itself prove impossibility to terminate consensus.
 In support we presented and proved the correctness of a new paradigm for consensus termination where the protocol terminates with agreement about the initial input data and then the agreed processes individually compute the consensus agreement value.
+This paradigm was a basis to claim that possibility / impossibility of consensus with binary agreement in asynchrony is not proven until there is no proof of possibility / impossibility of consensus with agreement about the initial input data.

-Next, we hypothesised that consensus about the initial input data can be solved in complete asynchrony with tolerance to one process crash and demonstrated that if this hypothesis is correct, binary consensus can also be solved in complete asynchrony with tolerance to one crash.
-We used this result as a basis to claim that possibility / impossibility of consensus with binary agreement in asynchrony is not proven until there is no proof of possibility / impossibility of consensus with vector agreement in asynchrony.
+Next, we presented our algorithm for consensus with agreement about the initial input data in complete asynchrony with tolerance to one process crash and proved that the algorithm operates with simultaneously ensured safety, validity, and termination.
+Finally, we used the new paradigm and the algorithm to show that consensus with binary agreement can also be solved in complete asynchrony with tolerance to one crash.

-Finally, we presented an algorithm for consensus about the initial input data in complete asynchrony with tolerance to one process crash and proved that the algorithm operates with simultaneous safety, validity, and termination.
-This algorithm and its proven termination are the main accomplishment of this work.
-Being a breakthrough that demonstrates the ability to neutralise the effects of asynchrony, it opens the door for similar results in the more important for practice area of partial synchrony \cite{DworkLynchStockm1988}.
+The algorithm with proven termination is the main accomplishment of this work.
+Being a breakthrough that demonstrates the ability to neutralise the effects of communication asynchrony, it opens the door for similar results in the more important for practice area of partial synchrony \cite{DworkLynchStockm1988}.

 \begin{acks} This work is partly sponsored by the Australian Federal Government through the Research and Development Tax Incentive Scheme.

 \end{acks}